IPGP/geodezyx/README.md

 Alternatively, you can also add the ``geodezyx`` forder in your ``PYTHONPATH`` (for experimented users)

+## Changelog

+### v0.4.3.0, 2022-02-10
+  * enhanced logger replaces basic prints.
+  * GeodeZYX is now "virtualenv-ready", i.e. stand-alone based on the ``setup.py`` required modules.
+  * a ``full`` version is set, for advanced installation.

 ## Licence

 GNU General Public License, Version 3, 29 June 2007

-Copyright © 2019 Helmholtz Centre Potsdam GFZ
+Copyright ?
+2019 Helmholtz Centre Potsdam GFZ
-German Research Centre for Geosciences, Potsdam, Germany (Pierre Sakic, Gustavo Mansur, and Kitpracha "Na" Chaiyaporn, Valérie Ballu)
+German Research Centre for Geosciences, Potsdam, Germany (Pierre Sakic, Gustavo Mansur, and Kitpracha "Na" Chaiyaporn, Val?rie Ballu)

 The geodeZYX toolbox is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the